St. George Criminal Defense Lawyer

 If you or someone in your family was arrested in St. George, know that you don’t have to go through this difficult time on your own.
-With over 16 years of experience, our passionate and knowledgeable criminal defense attorneys are here to fight the allegations and protect your Constitutional liberties, no matter how complex or serious the charges against you may be.
-To set up a free and private legal consultation, call our law offices at (801) 758-2287 today.
+With over 16 years of experience, our passionate and knowledgeable St. George criminal defense attorney is here to fight the allegations and protect your Constitutional liberties, no matter how complex or serious the charges against you may be.
+To set up a free and private legal consultation, call Overson Law, PLLC at (801) 758-2287 today.

 Types of Charges Our St. George Criminal Attorneys Handle

-Criminal defense attorneys Darwin Overson represents adults and juveniles in the 84101 zip code of Salt Lake City, which extends from North Temple to 1300 South and South 600 West to Main Street.
-Offenses he handles range from minor misdemeanors to highly complex felonies, including but not limited to:
+Criminal defense attorney Darwin Overson represents adults and juveniles in the 84101 zip code of Salt Lake City, which extends from North Temple to 1300 South and South 600 West to Main Street.
+He handles offenses ranging from minor misdemeanors to highly complex felonies, including but not limited to…

 - Aggravated Assault

 - Child Abuse

 - Marijuana Possession

 - Psilocybin Mushrooms